Castium Revelio: Gone in a Flash?

 Isaacs, meanwhile, also recently dropped a few meta bombs on IndieWire about the Season 2 finale of The OA and what it could mean for Season 3 – “if,” Isaacs says, “we’re lucky enough to make one.”
 When it comes to Netflix versus traditional television, expectations about the acceptable spoiler time frame sort of go out the window, and with that considered, Isaacs issued a plea that the article containing his interview make abundantly clear spoilers were included so as not to “ruin it for the viewer.”

-We’ll do him one better and put the detonator in your hands: If you’ve seen the finale and want some extra insight into the mind-blowing direction The OA is taking (or if you just hate surprises), click here.
+We’ll do him one better and put the detonator in your hands: If you’ve seen the finale (or if you just hate surprises), some extra insight into the mind-blowing direction The OA is taking has been revealed.

 In other Tennant news, just two months remain until the premiere of his much-anticipated new show, Good Omens, and another new poster for the series was released this week.
 In it, Tennant as demon Crowley and Michael Sheen as angel Aziraphale can be seen weathering a pesky plague or two as they work together to prevent Armageddon.
 Oh, go ahead and take our souls already, David.
 Good Omens will hit screens May 31 on BBC Two in the UK and Amazon Prime Video in the US.